-Donald Trump has thumbed his nose at norms governing U.S. behavior towards allies and foes alike.
+Donald Trump has thumbed his nose at norms governing U.S. behavior towards the world.
 He inhabits a Hobbesian space of all-against-all.

 For 24 months, Donald Trump has mesmerized the American public, the press and his opponents with chaotic management, unruly tweets and disregard for the norms of presidential politics.

 He has flaunted precedent and reversed long-standing policy, and he appears to have no rhyme or reason to governance.

 So far, a system of governance crafted by 18th-century optimists has been eclipsed by a politics of populist resentment fueled by 21st-century communications technology.